-At PM247, we know that a broken tap can be a real inconvenience, whether it’s a steady drip or a complete malfunction.
-For homeowners across the UK, a faulty tap can lead to unnecessary water wastage, potential water damage, and a lot of frustration.
-Fortunately, there are steps you can take to resolve many common tap issues, and in this guide, we’ll explain what to do when your tap breaks.
-Whether it’s a simple fix or a more complex problem that requires professional plumbers to help, PM247 has you covered.
-We’ll walk you through the basics of how to fix a broken tap, when you might need a tap extractor or tap remover, and when it’s time to call in a professional.
+At PM247, we know that a broken tap can be really inconvenient, whether it’s a steady drip or a complete tap malfunction.
+A faulty tap can lead to unnecessary water wastage, potential water damage, and it can be well… Just really frustrating!
+Fortunately, there are steps you can take to resolve many common tap issues, and in this guide put together by our plumbing team, we’ll explain what to do when your tap breaks.
+How to identify if it is a simple fix or a more complex problem that may require a PM247 plumber to help, either way, we have got you covered.
+We’ll walk you through the basics of how to fix a broken tap, common causes of broken taps with some simple fixes, when you might need some more complicated kit like a tap extractor or tap remover, and when it’s time to call in a professional.
+So let’s get into it..

 Common Tap Problems and Their Causes